noobskies/t3a-videoblade/memory-bank/roadmap/phase2/03-multi-platform-ui.md

 A publish page where users can:

-- Select which platforms to publish to (YouTube, Rumble, or both)
+- Select which platforms to publish to (YouTube, TikTok, or both)
 - Configure platform-specific metadata
 - See per-platform publish status
 - Handle partial failures